 </table>

 In the listing above, we render a list of profiles in a table.
-For each row however, we want to define a partial for rendering a single row.
+For each row (1), we want to define a partial for rendering a single row.
 Even if content is not shared with other views, partials can be used to simplify and reduce the amount of markup seen in one view.
 In our example, it can be seen as similar to extracting a method in a class file.
 While that method may be only called once, it can be easier to understand the view.
-The RenderPartial method takes a partial name, and an optional model.
+The RenderPartial method (2) takes a partial name, and an optional model.
 The partial name is used to locate the partial markup by looking in specific, well-known search locations:

 <Area>\<Controller>\<PartialName>.aspx & .ascx